England win series in NZ for first time

 Serena Guthrie's turnover helped the visitors to a narrow lead with 10 minutes left and they held on to win.

-"We showed grit and that is something we can build on," said England defender Geva Mentor, who returned to the side this series after two years away.
+"We showed grit and that is something we can build on," England defender Geva Mentor, who returned to the side this series after two years away, told Sky Sports.

 England lost the series 3-0 last time they visited New Zealand in 2020 and after taking a brief lead at the beginning of the match it looked as if another defeat was on the cards.